jnahlers/fileswell/README.md

   Fileswell [<em>faɪlz·wel</em>]
 </h1>

 <p align="center"><strong>Fileswell is a tool for extracting line profiles.
 It is therefore a profiler.
 A pro filer.
-Something that files really well.
 </strong></p>

 ## Usage